Andriy-Kond/m6-email-verification-sendgrid/readme.md

 # Packages

-## Server and HTTP-requests processing
+## Server and HTTP-request processing

-- `express` - create server package.
-Node.js framework for build web-applications and API.
-Gave instruments for routing, processing requests and response.
+- `express` - A server creation package.
+A Node.js framework for building web applications and APIs.
+Provides tools for routing, request processing, and sending responses.
-- `cors` - allows setup support CORS (Cross-Origin Resource Sharing), for server accepting requests from other domains or ports.
+- `cors` - Enables support for CORS (Cross-Origin Resource Sharing), allowing the server to accept requests from different domains or ports.
-- `logger` - brocker for logging HTTP-requests for Node.js
+- `logger` - Middleware for logging HTTP requests in Node.js.

 ## Database

-- `mongoose`- an object-document module for MongoDB.
-Provides a schema for data modeling and data interaction via JavaScrip.
+- `mongoose`- An object-document mapper (ODM) for MongoDB.
+It provides a schema-based solution for modeling and interacting with data in JavaScript.

-## Secure and authentication
+## Security and Authentication

-- `bcrypt` - Password hashing library.
-Used to store passwords in a secure format.
-Provides hashing and hash verification functions.
+- `bcrypt` – A library for password hashing.
+Used to securely store passwords by providing hashing and verification functions.
-- `jsonwebtoken` - package for work with JWT (JSON Web Token) - a standard for transmitting data as token.
-Used for authentication and authorization, in particular, for creating and verifying tokens.
+- `jsonwebtoken` – A package for working with JWT (JSON Web Token), a standard for transmitting data as tokens.
+Used for authentication and authorization, including creating and verifying tokens.

 ## Configuration

-- `dotenv` - allows save confidential data (such as API keys, passwords) in an .env file and load them to environment variables
+- `dotenv` – Allows you to store confidential data (e.g., API keys, passwords) in an .env file and load them into environment variables.
-- `cross-env` - provides the ability to set environment variables for cross-platform environments, such as Windows, Linux or MacOS via the console.
+- `cross-env` – Enables setting environment variables in a cross-platform manner, compatible with Windows, Linux, and macOS, via the console.

 ## Tools

-- `nodemon` - tool for automatic restarting Node.js-applications after code changes during development.
-Eliminates the need manually restart the server.
+- `nodemon` - A tool for automatically restarting Node.js applications when changes are made during development.
+Removes the need for manual restarts.

 ## Data validation

-- `joi` - package for schemas describing and validating data against those schemas.
-Used for validating request body, arguments and other data.
+`joi` – A library for describing data schemas and validating data against those schemas.
+Useful for validating request bodies, parameters, and other input data.
-- `mongoose-validator` - package for integration a validation library with Mongoose, allowing you to validate field values in MongoDB schemas.
+`mongoose-validator` – A package for integrating validation library with Mongoose.
+Allowing you to validate field values in MongoDB schemas.
-- `validator` - Package for verifying and normalizing strings.
-Includes methods for verifying email, URL, numbers, UUID, IP-addresses and also for validation.
+`validator` – A library for validating and normalizing strings.
+Includes methods for validating emails, URLs, numbers, UUIDs, IP-addresses, and more.
-- [`jest`](https://jestjs.io/) - program test for js
+[`jest`](https://jestjs.io/) – The program test for js.
+A JavaScript testing framework.
-  for ES5 project enough: `npm i --save-dev jest` for ES6 must be add: `npm i --save-dev @jest/globals`
+For ES5 projects enough: `npm i --save-dev jest`.
+For ES6 projects must be add: `npm i --save-dev @jest/globals`.
-- [`supertest`](https://www.npmjs.com/package/supertest) - Imitates HTTP-request (`npm install supertest --save-dev`)
+[`supertest`](https://www.npmjs.com/package/supertest) – A library for simulating HTTP-requests for testing purposes (`npm install supertest --save-dev`).

 ## Logging

-- `morgan` - Middleware for HTTP requests logging.
-Used for track incoming requests and server responses.
+- `morgan` - Middleware for logging HTTP requests.
+Useful for tracking incoming requests and server responses.

 ## Other tools

-- `nanoid` - generator of uniq short keys.
-Used for example for creating user IDs or tokens.
+- `nanoid` - A generator for unique, short identifiers.
+Often used for creating user IDs or tokens.

 ## Send email services

-- `nodemailer` - send emails, using client mail service
+- `nodemailer` - A library for sending emails using client-defined email services
-- `@sendgrid/mail` - send email by sendgrid broker service
+- `@sendgrid/mail` - A package for sending emails through the SendGrid email service.

 ## Work with media files

 - `multer` - Allows upload files together with fields.
-The middleware for processing multipart/form-data.
-Used for load files to server (for example images or documents).
+Middleware for processing multipart/form-data.
+Primarily used for uploading files to the server (e.g., images or documents).
-- [`gravatar`](https://www.npmjs.com/package/gravatar) - Package for integration the Gravatar - global avatar service.
-Allows you to receive users avatars by their emails.
+- [`gravatar`](https://www.npmjs.com/package/gravatar) - A package for integrating the Gravatar service, which provides globally recognized avatars.
+Allows fetching user avatars based on email addresses.